-No. The Policy covers only those children who have a recognised disability, significant physical developmental delay or are schooled below their prescribed age group.
-Evidence will be required from a medical practitioner or education establishment, as set out above, and this will be carefully scrutinised by The FA's medical advisor.
+No. The Policy covers only those children who have a recognised disability or significant physical developmental delay.
+Evidence of developmental delay will be required from a medical practitioner and this will be carefully scrutinised by The FA's medical advisor.